-A minimum of thirty (30) graduate hours, including six (6) hours of thesis credit, is required.
+A minimum of thirty (30) graduate hours with a 3.0 GPA, including six (6) hours of thesis credit, is required.
 Eighteen (18) hours must be in courses numbered 600 or above.
 Entering students are required to take two (2) hours of seminar.
 The student must complete an original research project, submit and defend a thesis, and pass a final comprehensive examination.
 A thesis committee which supervises these activities is established when the student is formally admitted to degree candidacy.